isovector/certainty-by-construction/src/book/Chapter0-coblub.lagda.md

 features and idioms, the imaginable shape of what programming *is* must be shaped by those languages we understand deeply.

-In a famous essay, "Beating the Averages," startup founder Paul Graham points out the so-called *Blub paradox.* This, Graham says, is the ordering of programming languages by powerfulness; a programmer who thinks in a middle-of-the-road language along this ordering (call it Blub) can identify less powerful languages, but not those which are more powerful.
-The idea rings true;
-one can arrange languages in power by the features they support, and subsequently check to see if a language supports all the features we feel to be important.
+In a famous essay, "Beating the Averages," @graham_beating_2001 points out the so-called *Blub paradox.* This, Graham says, is the ordering of programming languages by powerfulness; a programmer who thinks in a middle-of-the-road language along this ordering (call it Blub) can identify less powerful languages, but not those which are more powerful.
+The idea rings true; one can arrange languages in power by the features they support, and subsequently check to see if a language supports all the features we feel to be important.
 If it doesn't, it must be less powerful.
 However, this technique doesn't work to identify more powerful languages---at best, you will see that the compared language supports all the features you're looking for, but you don't know enough to ask for more.

 Quasi-formally, we can describe the Blub paradox as a semi-decision procedure.
 That is, given an ordering over programming languages (here, by their relative